Explaining 32-Bit Float Audio

 1,4,9,16,25,36,49 and 64

-Putting them all together, our computer can work with these numbers using our 4-bit exponential format:
+Putting them all together, from our min to our max, our computer can work with these numbers using our 4-bit exponential format:

 Each one is generated by a 3-bit number from 1 to 8 raised to an exponent of 1 to 2.